harvester/harvester/enhancements/20220530-vxlan-enhancement.md

 The latest version of flannel removes L2Miss learning and L3Miss learning, and its working mode is as follows:

-1) Create a VXLAN device and no longer listen to L2Miss and L3Miss events.
+1) Create a VxLAN device and no longer listen to L2Miss and L3Miss events.

 2) Create a static ARP entry for the remote host.

 3) Create an FDB forwarding table entry, including the external IP of VTEP Mac and remote flannel.

 The latest version of flannel completely removed the L2Miss and L3Miss methods, and changed it to a method of actively adding remote host routes to the subnet.
 At the same time, the VTEP and the bridge each assign a Layer 3 IP address.
 When the data packet reaches the destination host, it performs three-layer addressing internally, and the number of routes is linearly related to the number of hosts (not the number of containers).
-It is officially claimed that each host under the same VXLAN subnet corresponds to one routing table entry, one ARP table entry and one FDB table entry.
+It is officially claimed that each host under the same VxLAN subnet corresponds to one routing table entry, one ARP table entry and one FDB table entry.